MarshallJacob/README-GENERATOR-AUGUST-2022/Develop/generate/README.md

 - [Questions](#userName)

 ## Description
-This application will enable the user to easily and quickly generate their own personalized README files.
-Af
+This is a test run for my README generator app.

 ## Installation
-After you clone the repository, Make sure to install the inquirer package!
+Make sure to install the inquirer package!

 ## Usage
 Easily create new README files for any new projects you create.